Danger Within: Reception

 The Monthly Film Bulletin wrote: "After an initial cheap, and pointless joke, sustained through the titles, the film's merits of ingenuity and tight construction soon take firm hold, while the atmosphere of camp life is established with economy and insight.
 If attention tends to slacken during moments of crisis, this is mainly because of a certain too-familiar reliance on the virtues of understatement.
 This, and one other flaw – a sadistic Italian officer given only one-dimensional characterisation – narrowly detracts from the film's considerable sense of style.
 Bernard Lee's solid and thoughtful performance stands out in a generally workmanlike cast."

-In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "Although some way behaind Stalag 17, film carries a good share of tension, excitement and humour."
+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "Although some way behind Stalag 17, film carries a good share of tension, excitement and humour."

 The Radio Times Guide to Films gave the film 3/5 stars, writing: "Anyone who has seen Billy Wilder's PoW-camp classic Stalag 17 will find this workmanlike British imitation somewhat predictable.
 The story has a whodunnit element that is cleverly and wittily plotted, but prisoners and guards alike are cardboard cutouts and it takes some competent character acting to make them even half credible.
 Richard Attenborough and Bernard Lee come off best, while Richard Todd trots out all his gruff officer mannerisms.
 Director Don Chaffey sustains the suspense with unfussy ease."

 Leslie Halliwell said: "Escape plans of officers in a prisoner-of-war camp are threatened by an informer.
 Familiar comedy and melodrama with an added whodunnit element, smartly handled and very entertaining."